 Our new 5 year Promotion Strategy has been passed by Cabinet and Full Council, and was positively received in terms of the direction of travel and drive to ensure Welsh is inclusive and accessible to all of Newport's diverse communities.
 It aims to bring together the work with stakeholders, other council services areas and the Welsh in Education Strategic Plan 2022-2032.
-It also drives the inclusion of the Welsh language with the Right Skills Board and our OneNewport partners to ensure consistency in the way Welsh is monitored as a workplace skill.
+It also drives the inclusion of the Welsh language with the Right Skills Board and our Public Service Board (PSBs) members to ensure consistency in the way Welsh is monitored as a workplace skill.
 Within the Strategy we also aim to ensure the people of Newport can, "see, hear, learn, use and love" the Welsh language.
-The Council also continues to have a Welsh Language Elected Member Champion (Councillor Jason Hughes for the year 2021-2022) who supports the promotion of Welsh language both across the city and Council.
-The Council is a member of the Fforwm laith, co-ordinated by Menter laith Casnewydd, and attended by key Welsh language stakeholders.
+The Council also continues to have a Welsh Language Elected Member Champion (Councillor Jason Hughes) who supports the promotion of Welsh language both across the city and council.
+The council is a member of the Fforwm laith, co-ordinated by Menter laith Casnewydd, and attended by key Welsh language stakeholders.